Purity for flat cohomology: Global purity consequences and the conjectures of Gabber

-\bthm Let $X$ be a scheme, $T$ a finite type $X$-group of multiplicative type, and $Z \subset X$ a closed subset such that the open immersion $j \colon X \setminus Z \hra X$ is quasi-compact. \benum \item If each $\sO_{X,\, z}$ with $z \in Z$ is Noetherian and geometrically parafactorial,\footnote{We recall from \cite{EGAIV4}*{21.13.7} that a local ring $(R, \fm)$ is \emph{parafactorial} if pullback is an equivalence from the category of line bundles on $\Spec(R)$ to those on $\Spec(R) \setminus \{ \fm\}$.
+\bthm Let $X$ be a scheme, let $T$ be a finite type $X$-group of multiplicative type, and let $Z \subset X$ be a closed subset such that the open immersion $j \colon X \setminus Z \hra X$ is quasi-compact. \benum \item If each local ring $\sO_{X,\, z}$ for $z \in Z$ is Noetherian and geometrically parafactorial,\footnote{We recall from \cite{EGAIV4}*{d\'{e}finition 21.13.7} that a local ring $(R, \fm)$ is \emph{parafactorial} if pullback is an equivalence from the category of line bundles on $\Spec(R)$ to those on $\Spec(R) \setminus \{ \fm\}$.
 A local ring is \emph{geometrically parafactorial} if its strict Henselization is parafactorial.
-For example, by \cite{EGAIV4}*{21.13.9}, every Noetherian, local, geometrically factorial (in the sense that the strict Henselization is factorial) ring of dimension $\ge 2$ is geometrically parafactorial and, by \cite{SGA2new}*{XI, 3.13 (ii)}, so is every local complete intersection of dimension $\ge 4$.} then
+For example, by \cite{EGAIV4}*{exemple 21.13.9 (ii)}, every Noetherian, local, geometrically factorial (in the sense that the strict Henselization is factorial) ring of dimension $\ge 2$ is geometrically parafactorial and, by \cite{SGA2new}*{expos\'{e} XI, th\'{e}or\`{e}me 3.13 (ii)}, so is every local complete intersection of dimension $\ge 4$.} then